jboss-developer/jboss-jdg-quickstarts/carmart-transactional/README-tomcat.md

 Configure Maven
 ---------------

-Contributor: You can copy or link to the Maven configuration information in the README file in the root folder of the quickstarts.
-For example:

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven-) before testing the quickstarts.

-Building and deploying to Tomcat 7
+Build and Deploy to Tomcat 7
 ----------------------------------

 1) This build assumes you will be running Tomcat 7 in its default configuration, with a hostname of localhost and port 8080.
 Before starting Tomcat, add the following lines to `conf/tomcat-users.xml` to allow the Maven Tomcat plugin to access the manager application:

     <role rolename="manager-script"/>
     <user username="admin" password="SOMEPASSWD" roles="manager-script"/>